Certification with Disability Services is the process of requesting and receiving accommodations for a documented disability.

 Students requesting Disability Services are required to complete the following certification process:

 This step is only necessary if you are a new incoming or transfer Meredith student.
-This form can be located in the Enrollment Handbook or may be obtained from Disability Services.
+This form can be located in the Enrollment Handbook or may be submitted electronically.
 Send your completed form to:

 3800 Hillsborough Street